IterativePSFPhotometry#

 Parameters:

 The PSF model to fit to the data.
-The model needs to have three parameters named x_0, y_0, and flux, corresponding to the center (x, y) position and flux.
+The model must have parameters named x_0, y_0, and flux, corresponding to the center (x, y) position and flux, or it must have ‘x_name’, ‘y_name’, and ‘flux_name’ attributes that map to the x, y, and flux parameters (i.e., a model output from make_psf_model).
+The model must be two-dimensional such that it accepts 2 inputs (e.g., x and y) and provides 1 output.

 fit_shapeint or length-2 array_like